jan-bogaerts/mark/src/generated/mdc_double_compress.md

 The build-stack service prevents circular references.
 It uses a "running" dictionary to track running textframe - transformer pairs.
 The "tryRegister" function checks if a pair is already running and returns false if it is, otherwise it adds the pair to the "running" dictionary and returns true.
 The "unRegister" function removes a pair from the "running" dictionary.
 # MarkdownCode > services > transformers > constant-extractor service
 The constant-extractor service extracts constant definitions from source code and stores them in a json file.
 It replaces constants in the source texts with json references.
 It inherits from the transformer-base service and has a constructor with the parameters 'constants' and an empty array.
 To use the service, create a global instance and register it with the cybertron-service.
 The service has functions to extract quotes, render results, and retrieve up-to-date values.
-# MarkdownCode > components > toolbar > home > build section
-- The build-section component has actions for the build-service, including buttons with icons instead of text.
-- Actions include: "All" button (renders all code for the project), "Code for active fragment" button (renders code files for the active fragment), "Active fragment with active transformer" button (renders result for active fragment and transformer), "Debug" toggle button (updates debug state in build-service), and "Run next" button (continues rendering to the next transformer).
-- Buttons are disabled based on certain conditions, such as when no fragment is out of date or when not in debug mode.
-- Button states are stored in state for updating from event handlers.
-- Button states are initialized on load and event handlers are registered for changes in project-service and position-tracking service.
-- Event handlers are unregistered on unload.
 # MarkdownCode > services > result-cache service
 - This service manages cached results for transformers, storing and tracking results for text fragments.
 - The cache monitors changes in project and result fragments.